Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 in the next subfolder.
 How do you avoid this tedious and time-consuming process?

-file to each module:
+file to each unit:

 root